ljlodl5/School_District_Analysis/README.md

 * **Scores by school size**

-School size is close is on the low-end of district average with a student body of 1635 students.
+School size is close to the low-end of the district average with a student body of 1635 students.
 THS performs well and is a top five school regardless of whether 9th graders are included/excluded.

 #### ![Scores By School Size](https://github.com/ljlodl5/School_District_Analysis/blob/main/Resources/School%20Size%20-Bin%20and%20Scores%20and%20Percentages.png)